-Gu Xiong has done three large public art projects in Canada and the United States: the Safeco Field, Washington State Major League Baseball Stadium (Seattle, WA); the Seattle Public Library Columbia City Branch (Seattle, WA); the Macdonald Stewart Art Centre Donald Forster Sculpture Park, University of Guelph (Guelph, ON).
+Gu has done three large public art projects in Canada and the United States: the Washington State Major League Baseball Stadium in Seattle, the Seattle Public Library’s Columbia City Branch, and the Donald Forster Sculpture Park at the University of Guelph, Ontario.

-Gu Xiong has published four books; seventeen solo exhibitions catalogues and eleven book covers.
-His writing and art works are published in art catalogues, magazines, and newspapers.
-His artwork has received significant critical recognition including reviews in the New York Times and the international art magazines Flash Art and Art in America.
+In addition to publishing five books, sixteen solo exhibition catalogues, and eleven book covers, Gu’s artwork has been widely reproduced in journals and received significant critical recognition, including reviews in Flash Art, Art in America, and Canadian Art.
 The documentary The Yellow Pear: The Story of Gu Xiong from the series A Scattering of Seeds: The Creation of Canada was broadcast on the History Channel in March 2001.
-In the capacity of curator, Gu Xiong has organized critically acclaimed exhibitions of work by emerging artists in Canada and China.

-Gu Xiong’s practice centres on the creation of a hybrid identity arising from the integration of different cultural origins.
-Through the critical angle of visual art, his work encompasses sociology, geography, economics, politics, and literature, as well as the dynamics of migration, globalization, local culture and identity politics, through which he constitutes an amalgamation of multiple cultural histories and seeks to create an entirely new identity.
-The construction of a new level of being is Gu Xiong’s primary interest.
+Gu’s practice centres on the creation of a hybrid identity arising from the integration of different cultural origins.
+Through the critical angle of visual art, his work encompasses sociology, geography, economics, politics, and literature, as well as the dynamics of migration, invisible labor, globalization, local culture, and identity politics, through which he constitutes an amalgamation of multiple cultural histories and seeks to create an entirely new identity.

-Gu Xiong received his BFA and MFA degrees from the Sichuan Fine Arts Institute in Chongqing, China.
-In Canada, he twice attended the Banff Centre for the Arts as artist-in-residence, in addition to many other colleges and universities in Canada, the United States, and China.
-He has served on the Canada Council Governor General’s Awards Jury for Visual Arts, Media Art and Architecture; the Canada Council Visual Art Grant Jury; the Seattle Arts Commission Jury; the BC Arts Council Jury; and the Vancouver Foundation Jury.
-As Professor in the Department of Art History, Visual Art and Theory at the University of British Columbia, Gu Xiong is engaged in the disciplines of installation, painting, drawing, photography, and contemporary art theory.
+Gu received his BFA and MFA degrees from the Sichuan Fine Arts Institute in Chongqing, China.
+He twice attended the Banff Centre for the Arts as artist-in-residence, in addition to residencies hosted by various colleges and universities in Canada, the United States, and China.
+He has served on the Canada Council Visual Art Grant Jury, the Seattle Arts Commission Jury, the BC Arts Council Jury, and the Vancouver Foundation Jury.
+As Professor in the Department of Art History, Visual Art and Theory at the University of British Columbia, Gu Xiong is engaged in both studio art and contemporary art theory.

 For more information and to view selected works, visit Gu Xiong’s personal website.